dieuxuanhien/uit-go-se360/docs/architecture/solutions/solution-03-caching-strategy.md

 1.  **Ask Cache:** "Do you have the Driver Profile for ID 123?"
 2.  **Hit (Fast):** "Yes, here it is."
 (Time: 1ms) -> **Return to User.**
 3.  **Miss (Slow):** "No."
-    *   Fetch from Database (Time: 20ms).
+  *   Fetch from Database (typically slower than cache, especially under load).
     *   **Write to Cache** with an expiration (TTL).
     *   Return to User.

 ## 3. Why This Fixes the Crash
-*   **Speed:** 1ms vs 20ms.
-We serve data 20x faster.
+*   **Speed:** Cache hits are typically much faster and more stable than database reads under contention.
-*   **Protection:** We shield the database from 90% of read traffic.
-A 10x spike in user traffic only results in a 1x spike in database load.
+*   **Protection:** High hit rates reduce load on the primary database, preserving capacity for critical writes.
-*   **Cost:** RAM is expensive, but cheaper than scaling a relational database to handle millions of IOPS.
+*   **Cost:** Shifting hot reads to Redis is often cheaper than scaling the primary database for peak read traffic.

 ## 4. Technology Selection
 We need a high-performance Key-Value store.